nicholaswmin/mine/README.md

 ### Consistency

 For disambiguating - consistency is better described as *linearizeability*.

 > In concurrent programming, an operation (or set of operations) is linearizable if it consists of an ordered list of invocation and response events, that may be extended by adding response events such that:
 > The extended list can be re-expressed as a sequential history (is serializable).
 > That sequential history is a subset of the original unextended list.

+"linearizeability" sounds like annoying academic mumbo jumbo but it's actually very simple:

 If you've ever played with Redis you'd know exactly what this is - Redis is single-threaded and running on an Event Loop, meaning `read-after-write` operations always return the previous value regardless of contention on that particular datum, in other words they perform their composite writes as *Atomic Commitments*.

+linear = as in: in a straight line :)

-The most straightforward definition I know comes from this paper.
+The most straightforward explanation I know comes from this paper.

 <img width="707" alt="Screenshot 2024-08-19 at 12 17 43 PM" src="https://github.com/user-attachments/assets/76647724-a1a0-45a6-9de1-b35a7a18b288">